dimitropoulos/typeslayer/FAQ.md

 but for now, please just pick one package in your monorepo to analyze at a time.

 when you do, though, don't forget that you can just as easily run `tsc --generateTrace` manually on every package in your monorepo, and then gather all the traces and sort them by file size. it's almost a guarantee that the ones at the top of that list are the ones you most care about anyway.

+## Who needs this stupid thing, anyway?

+TypeSlayer is one of those things that most developers don't need.  others might just find it lulzy to play around with.

+but then there's the power users. the library authors. the people attending SquiggleConf. you know the kind.

+for the people pushing the boundaries of TypeScript (or at companies doing so intentionally or not), a tool like this is something we haven't seen before. there were ways to trash _hours_ messing with multi-hundred-megabyte JSON files. and that's not even counting the time required to learn how the TypeScript compiler works so you can understand the problem... it's a lot.

+consider the fact that this can sometimes feel like an impossible task for a library author because the code that actually exercises the library isn't directly accessible - it's in the _library user_'s code (which is usually private).

+I made TypeSlayer because I learned delulu-levels-of-detail about TypeScript performance tuning [while getting Doom to run in TypeScript types](https://youtu.be/0mCsluv5FXA), yet many of those techniques are still opaque to most people.

+I wanted to make it easy for others to put up PRs at their companies all like "I increased type-checking perf on this file by 380,000x and shaved 23 seconds off every CI run" (real story btw lol).
+I took what I learned about how to debug type performance and wrapped it all up into this tool.